 top of page

-Mediterranean Lentil Salad (Fresh, Protein-Packed & Meal-Prep Friendly)
+Mediterranean Lentil Salad (Fresh, Protein-Packed & Perfect for Meal Prep)

 There's a reason I make this lentil salad every Sunday — it takes 35 minutes, lasts all week, and somehow tastes better each day.
 I started making it when I got tired of sad desk lunches and wanted something that actually filled me up without heating the office microwave.

 This Mediterranean lentil salad is fresh but hearty, with tender green lentils, crunchy vegetables, and a lemon dressing that wakes everything up.
 It's naturally vegetarian, packed with protein and fiber, and comes together in one pot.
-Whether you're meal prepping for the week or need a crowd-pleasing side dish, this is the recipe I reach for when I want healthy food that doesn't feel like punishment.
+Whether you're meal prepping for the week or need a crowd-pleasing side dish, this is the recipe I reach for when I want something fresh, filling, and easy to keep on repeat.

 Why You’ll Love This